Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 What are eTIBs?

-Like Treasury Bonds, Treasury Indexed Bonds are generally issued in large parcel sizes and largely out of the reach of retail investors.
-They also pay Coupon Interest against the nominal (CPI-adjusted) value of the bond at a fixed rate every 3 months until the Maturity Date.
-The combination of fixed income and indexation makes Treasury Indexed Bonds an attractive option for large investors looking to protect against inflation.
+Like Treasury Bonds, Treasury Indexed Bonds are generally issued in large parcel sizes and largely out of reach for retail investors.
+They pay Coupon Interest against the nominal (CPI-adjusted) value of the bond at a fixed rate every three months until the Maturity Date.
+The combination of fixed income and indexation makes Treasury Indexed Bonds an attractive option for investors looking to protect against inflation.

 Where can I find a list of eTIBs?